WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/ManagedArticle/Methods/detachComponent.md

 **pageItem** _PageItem, Story_

-Page item, or Story, that needs to be removed from the multi-component Article.
+The page item or Story that needs to be removed from the multi-component Article.

 **Return value**

-The `detachComponent()` method does not return anything.
+The `detachComponent()` method does not return a value.

 ## Description